Brovst

 Brovst is a town in North Jutland, Denmark.
 It is located in Jammerbugt Municipality, 16 km east of Fjerritslev, 14 km southwest of Aabybro and 2 km east and northeast of the villages of Ny Skovsgård and Skovsgård.

 Until 1 January 2007 Brovst was the seat of the former Brovst Municipality.

 History

 Brovst is first mentioned in 1458 as Brosth.

 A train station was built in Brovst in 1897, and Brovst was a stop on the Fjerritslev-Nørresundby railroad throughout the railroad's history.
 When the railroad was shut down in 1969, Brovst Station was also closed.

+Sport

+Brovst Speedway Club is a motorcycle speedway club, who competed in the Danish Speedway League from 1973 until 2010, and then again in 2021.
+The Brovst Speedway Center is located at Mou Kær, on the Over Søen 12, from Brovst to Tranum.